mogarg/portfolio/content/_index.md

 title: "Home"
 date: 2018-02-10T18:56:13-05:00
 sitemap:
-  priority : 1.0
+  priority: 1.0

 outputs:
   - html
   - rss
   - json
 ---

 **Hi, I'm Mohit, a Software Engineer at Bloomberg LP.
 I have worked on improving Distributed Systems, led Mobile Development, and I have a strong interest in building scalable solutions to solve complex problems.**